MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 ## Response structure ##

  Predictability, simplicity and no special-case is the key of the `ResponseBuilder` design.
-I wanted to make my life easier not only when I develop the API itself, but also when I'd try to use it i.e. in mobile applications, therefore response created with this package **guarantees** consistent JSON structure.
+I wanted to make my life easier not only when I develop the API itself, but also when I'd try to use it i.e. in mobile applications, therefore all responses created by this package **guarantee** consistent JSON structure by design.

- Default response will always contains at least the following elements:
+ By default response always contain at least the following elements:

 ```json
 {